 The way the verifyProofWithUpdates looks up Paths by hashing the Key creates an awkward programming interface with the VerifyClosestProof algorithm, because a ClosestProof provides a Path as a Key.
 If a new Spec of a nilPathHasher is not provided during Proof Verification, double hashing of the Path will occur and the Proof will fail.

-We recommend that the calling conventions around VerifyClosestProof and verifyProofWithUpdates are revised so that the API is not implemented as a workaround.
+We recommend revising the calling conventions around VerifyClosestProof and verifyProofWithUpdates such that the API is not implemented as a workaround.